RyanGaudion/COM528-Assignment2/DESIGN.md

 # System Overview
 This application is built with Java technologies and uses Maven as its build system.
 Using a build system like maven means that project dependencies are automatically added to the project simply by reading the pom file.
 Maven also allows multi-module projects meaning I can compile my Business Logic Projects to Jar files while compiling my web project to a single WAR file to be run in Tomcat.

 This system will be built using the MVC architecture which is based on 3 main elements - Model, View & Controller.
-The use of MVC enables better organisation of the project which in turn leads to cleaner code and easier expansion with additional features.
+The use of MVC enables better organization of the project which in turn leads to cleaner code and easier expansion with additional features.
 The MVC framework I will be using for this application is Spring MVC.

 ## Model Layer
 For the model layer of the application I will use basic DTO (data transfer objects) which will be persisted in a database through the use of Spring Data JPA.
 These data repositories provide a simple data access layer to the application that allows data queries to be created either manually or through convention.